gounthar/learning-2024-devops/docs/src/virt/README.md

 * Install and test an hypervisor type II with VMWare ESXi [Licensing and installation tutorial](https://www.altaro.com/vmware/esxi-free/)

-* Create a powershell script to create a VM on the ESXi node
+* Create a powershell script to create a simple VM on the ESXi node
 :::details solution
 ```powershell
 Install-Module -Name VMware.PowerCLI -Scope CurrentUser